 Legal & Ethical Policy Unit

-The Legal & Ethical Policy Unit (LEPU) was founded in 2015 by the Faculty and the ICS as a sub-committee of the Joint Standards Committee.
+The Legal & Ethical Policy Unit (LEPU) was founded in 2015 as a sub-committee of the Professional Affairs & Safety Committee.

 - Acting upon legal decisions that require ethical and clinical guidance for the specialty.